aesara-devs/aesara/doc/extending/graph_rewriting.rst

 :class:`SequenceDB <optdb.SequenceDB>`,
 itself a subclass of :class:`RewriteDatabase <optdb.RewriteDatabase>`.
 There exist (for now) two types of :class:`RewriteDatabase`, :class:`SequenceDB` and :class:`EquilibriumDB`.
-When given an appropriate :class:`OptimizationQuery`, :class:`RewriteDatabase` objects build an :class:`Optimizer` matching the query.
+When given an appropriate :class:`RewriteDatabaseQuery`, :class:`RewriteDatabase` objects build an :class:`Optimizer` matching the query.

 A :class:`SequenceDB` contains :class:`Optimizer` or :class:`RewriteDatabase` objects.
 Each of them has a name, an arbitrary number of tags and an integer representing their order in the sequence.
-When a :class:`OptimizationQuery` is applied to a :class:`SequenceDB`, all :class:`Optimizer`\s whose tags match the query are inserted in proper order in a :class:`SequenceOptimizer`, which is returned.
-If the :class:`SequenceDB` contains :class:`RewriteDatabase` instances, the :class:`OptimizationQuery` will be passed to them as well and the optimizers they return will be put in their places.
+When a :class:`RewriteDatabaseQuery` is applied to a :class:`SequenceDB`, all :class:`Optimizer`\s whose tags match the query are inserted in proper order in a :class:`SequenceOptimizer`, which is returned.
+If the :class:`SequenceDB` contains :class:`RewriteDatabase` instances, the :class:`RewriteDatabaseQuery` will be passed to them as well and the optimizers they return will be put in their places.

 An :class:`EquilibriumDB` contains :class:`NodeRewriter` or :class:`RewriteDatabase` objects.
 Each of them has a name and an arbitrary number of tags.
-When a :class:`OptimizationQuery` is applied to an :class:`EquilibriumDB`, all :class:`NodeRewriter`\s that match the query are inserted into an :class:`EquilibriumGraphRewriter`, which is returned.
-If the :class:`SequenceDB` contains :class:`RewriteDatabase` instances, the :class:`OptimizationQuery` will be passed to them as well and the :class:`NodeRewriter`\s they return will be put in their places (note that as of yet no :class:`RewriteDatabase` can produce :class:`NodeRewriter` objects, so this is a moot point).
+When a :class:`RewriteDatabaseQuery` is applied to an :class:`EquilibriumDB`, all :class:`NodeRewriter`\s that match the query are inserted into an :class:`EquilibriumGraphRewriter`, which is returned.
+If the :class:`SequenceDB` contains :class:`RewriteDatabase` instances, the :class:`RewriteDatabaseQuery` will be passed to them as well and the :class:`NodeRewriter`\s they return will be put in their places (note that as of yet no :class:`RewriteDatabase` can produce :class:`NodeRewriter` objects, so this is a moot point).